The online fellowship and grant administration (OFA) system is now open for applications.

 - Tenure: one year beginning summer 2018

-- Completed applications must be submitted through the ACLS Online Fellowship and Grant Application system (ofa.acls.org) no later than 9 pm Eastern Daylight Time, October 26, 2016.
+- Completed applications must be submitted through the ACLS online fellowship and grant administration system (ofa.acls.org) no later than 9 pm Eastern Daylight Time, October 25, 2017.

-New for the 2016-17 competition, stipends have been raised to $30,000 and additional funds are available for travel and research.
+The total award of $36,000 includes a stipend and additional funds for travel and research.
 This program is made possible by funding from the Henry Luce Foundation.

 - be a PhD candidate in a department of art history in the United States.
 A student with an appropriate project whose degree will be granted by another department is eligible only if the principal dissertation advisor is in a department of art history.
 (Students preparing theses for the Master of Fine Arts degree are not eligible.)

 - have a dissertation focused on a topic in the history of the visual arts of the United States.
 Projects should be focused foremost on the art object and/or image and employ an art-historical or visual studies approach.
 Although the topic may be historically and/or theoretically grounded, proposals whose emphases are predominantly socio-historical will not be considered.

 - have completed all requirements for the PhD except the dissertation before beginning fellowship tenure.